Art and Synaesthesia

 Nicolas Rothen – professor of psychology at UniDistance Suisse, Brig, Switzerland

-Seminar 4: Cuisine
+Seminar 4: Literature

 8th of November 2023, from 3:30pm to 5pm UK time